tedee-com/tedee-lock-ble-api-doc/docs/source/commands/battery/get-battery-information.rst

 GET_BATTERY code is 0x0C

 Gets battery level and charging status.
-Battery level is as percentage.
+The battery level is a percentage.

 Input parameters
 ----------------